Whatsapp Icon

 • Next-Generation Sequencing (NGS): An advanced method that allows for the examination of multiple genes at once, providing a comprehensive view of potential mutations.

-Choosing between these methods depends on various factors, including the type of cancer, the amount of available sample, and the specific mutations being looked for.
+Choosing between these methods depends on various factors, including the type of cancer, the amount of available samples, and the specific mutations being looked for.

 Why is EGFR Mutation Testing Important?